Tweener/kmplate/README.md

     7. `shared/data/src/iosTest/kotlin/com/tweener/changehere`
     8. `shared/domain/src/commonMain/kotlin/com/tweener/changehere`
     9. `shared/domain/src/commonTest/kotlin/com/tweener/changehere`

-6. Update iOS configuration:
+### 4. Update iOS configuration
 1. Rename `iosApp/iosApp.xcodeproj` to your own project name. ie: `iosApp/myProjectName.xcodeproject`,
 2. Rename `iosApp/iosApp.xcworkspace` to your own project name. ie: `iosApp/myProjectName.xcworkspace`,
 3. Delete `MyProjectCocoaPod.podspec` file,
 4. Open `iosApp/Podfile` and replace `iosapp_shared` on lines 10 abd 20 by your own project name. ie: `myproject_shared`,
 5. In that same file, replace `iosapp_shared` on line 18 by your own project name. ie: `myproject`,
 6. Open `iosApp/myProjectName.xcworkspace` in Xcode and build the project.
 7. In Xcode, in `Targets`, double click on `iosApp` and replace the target's name with your own name,
 8. Click on that target, go to tab `Build Settings` and look for th property `Product Bundle Identifier` and replace with your own bundle identifier,
 9. Run the app.